A smiling young man hiking down a mountain with his female friends during a vacation with the sun sets in the background.

 A strong contender for the title of ‘coolest city in the UK’, Brighton is a very fun place to be throughout the year.
 It’s also definitely one of the best places to visit in the UK in June.
 Why?
 Because you’ll be able to explore its shops, shoreline and world-famous pier with fewer crowds.

-The beaches might not be as sandy as those in the Mediterranean, but what Brighton more than makes up for when it comes to shopping and restaurants.
+The beaches might not be as sandy as those in the Mediterranean, but what Brighton more than makes up for is when it comes to shopping and restaurants.
 Additionally, it’s one of the most popular cities in the UK for a night out.
 This is thanks in no small part to the wonderful LGBTQ+ community that has helped make Brighton one of the friendliest and fun places to party in the country.

 You could quite easily spend an entire day exploring The Lanes: Brighton’s signature shopping district.
 Browse boutique, antique, independent, and vintage stores filled with incredible items begging to be added to your wardrobe.
 Plus, there are also dozens of incredible restaurants and cafes to tempt your taste buds with.